dan-froe/BASH/README.md

 *last update: 22.04.2021*
 *works from remote: Yes*

-This script starts LED and Grabber for any network devices after boot or if the WLAN connection is interrupted.
+This script starts LED and Grabber for a WLED devices after boot or if the WLAN connection is interrupted.
 This script is limited to 2 ESPs.

-There is a full explanation in [ENGLISH](https://github.com/dan-froe/BASH/tree/master/esp_ping) or [DEUTSCH](https://github.com/dan-froe/BASH/blob/master/esp_ping/README_de.md)
+[Here](https://github.com/dan-froe/BASH/tree/master/esp_ping) is a full explanation.

 &nbsp;
 &nbsp;